Case studies How I work About Resume ↓

 01 Home — the entry point

 Score first, story on demand.
-The home screen leads with the score and rating; one tap opens Score-Verlauf to see how it moved; and every class is explained in plain language — so the number finally meant something people could read.
+The home screen leads with the score and rating; one tap opens the history to see how it moved — whether it climbed or dipped — so the number finally meant something people could read.

 04 · THE OUTCOME